-This report identifies, for each of the 50 states, the constitutional and statutory provisions relevant to paramilitary and private militia activity.
-Importantly, each state has at least one constitutional or statutory provision that applies to the type of paramilitary and private militia activity that may arise at future rallies similar to the Unite the Right rally in Charlottesville.
+This report identifies, for each of the 50 states, constitutional and statutory provisions relevant to paramilitary and private militia activity.
+Importantly, each state has at least one constitutional or statutory provision that applies to unauthorized private paramilitary activity.

 ICAP has categorized the relevant state laws into four groups: (1) constitutional provisions requiring the subordination of the military to civilian authorities; (2) statutes restricting unauthorized private militia activity; (3) anti-paramilitary-activity criminal laws; and (4) prohibitions on the false assumption of the uniform or duties of a peace officer or member of the military.
-The report describes these categories in more detail below and notes which states have statutes or constitutional provisions falling into each category.
+The report describes these categories in more detail below and notes which states have laws falling into each category.
 Following that summary is a chart listing each state's relevant provisions, and finally each constitutional or statutory provision in full, organized by state.
 The chart also includes annotations of relevant case law.

 In gathering these laws in one place, ICAP hopes to bring to the attention of states and localities a fuller range of tools on which to draw in preparing for and responding to rallies and other public events that raise public safety concerns.
+Although ICAP's Charlottesville lawsuit sought injunctive relief as an important tool for preventing repeated unlawful paramilitary activity, these state laws also can be used proactively by localities across the country as a basis for lawful time, place, and manner restrictions designed to minimize violence at future rallies.

 This report does not purport to catalog the wide range of additional statutes that may limit, within constitutional bounds, the behavior of those who plan, attend, and protest at rallies and other public events.
-Nor does the report address statutes that restrict the possession of firearms or limit local regulation of firearms, which also may be relevant to such events.2 The report merely seeks to highlight four relevant categories of law that might otherwise be overlooked.
-Moreover, ICAP does not guarantee that the constitutional provisions and statutes included in this report exhaust the universe of state law applicable to paramilitary and private militia activity.
+Nor does the report address statutes that restrict the possession of firearms or limit local regulation of firearms, which also may be relevant to such events.
+The report merely seeks to highlight four relevant categories of law that might otherwise be overlooked.
+Moreover, the constitutional provisions and statutes included in this report may not exhaust the universe of state law applicable to paramilitary and private militia activity.
 To ensure accuracy, completeness, and the most up-to-date language, please consult official sources before relying on any of the statutes in this report.